 Or you couldn't hold a plank more than 30 seconds after you completed the previous tests.
 It’s one thing to have a strong core when fresh.
 It’s something else entirely to maintain core strength even when you’re exhausted.

 What to do next

 Once you’ve identified your biggest conditioning limiting factors, the next step is to put together a program designed to fix them and get to work.

 If you’re a coach, the best place to learn how to put all the pieces together and write game-changing conditioning programs is with my BioForce Conditioning Coach Certification.

-The next course opens September 10th for a limited-time only.
+The next course opens in June, 2020 for a limited-time only.
 Sign up for my Insider’s List below to save $200 and get the chance to register before anyone else.

 If you’re not a coach and need some help figuring out how to build your own conditioning program, I recommend you start by reading through some of my other articles on programming below:

 - How to write a world class conditioning program in 15 minutes or less

 - The Ultimate Conditioning Guide

 - How to combine strength AND conditioning